-In 1923 a factory was opened near Paris.
+A factory was opened near Paris in 1923.
 At the time it was decried in Britain as the transfer of jobs overseas.

-In 1924, 80 percent of the 6,000 strong workforce at the Reading factory went on strike.
-The dispute, regarding worker efficiency, was settled within three days.
-Huntley & Palmer agreed to recognise the worker’s union.
+80 percent of the 6,000 strong workforce at the Reading factory went on strike in 1924.
+The dispute, regarding worker efficiency, was settled within three days after Huntley & Palmer agreed to recognise the worker’s union.

-By 1927 Peek Frean turnover and profits had exceeded those of Huntley & Palmer.
+Peek Frean turnover and profits had exceeded those of Huntley & Palmer by 1927.
 Peek Frean installed automated biscuit plants in the early 1930s, but H&P did not do so until 1938.

-Two large rivals emerged: by 1938 the value biscuit manufacturer George Weston Ltd had established production volumes that equalled ABM.
+Two large rivals emerged: the value biscuit manufacturer George Weston had established production volumes that equalled ABM by 1938.
 In 1948 the Scottish firms McVitie & Price and MacFarlane Lang merged to form United Biscuits, with 3,350 employees.

-In 1949 factories were opened in Canada, the United States and Australia.
-In 1954 the Peek Frean factory employed 3,700 and the Huntley & Palmer factory employed 3,000.
+Factories were opened in Canada, the United States and Australia in 1949.
+The Reading factory employed 3,000 people in 1954.
 A new factory was opened in Huyton, Liverpool in 1955.